cloudfoundry-incubator/kubecf/doc/encryption_key_rotation.md

 Then, update the kubecf Helm installation.
 After Helm finishes its updates, trigger the `rotate-cc-database-key` errand:

-**Note** - the following command assumes the Helm installation is named `kubecf` and it was installed to the `kubecf` namespace.
+**Note** - the following command assumes the Helm installation was installed to the `kubecf` namespace.
 These values may be different depending on how kubecf was installed.

 ```sh
 kubectl patch qjob rotate-cc-database-key \